lexajukov/CodeConversations/src/Opensoft/Bundle/CodeConversationBundle/Resources/doc/about.md

 Using CodeConversations is simple.

-	1. Register with CodeConversations by visiting the project with your web browser.
+	1. Register with Code Conversations by visiting the project with your web browser.
 If you don't have a user, create a new one by clicking on the "Register here" link on the login page.
 After following a few simple instructions about adding your username and password, you'll be logged in in no time.